wes-brooks/wrbrooks.github.io/_posts/2013-5-20-congratulations-kate-will.md

 date:   2013-5-20
 tags: blog
 thumbnail: "http://media.jrn.com/images/mjs-ltht1.jpg"
 excerpt: "I was in Milwaukee twice this weekend, each time to celebrate an awesome accomplishment by someone close to me.
-On Friday, Kate won the gold and silver awards for best ""Innovative Feature"" from the Milwaukee Press Club for her [Governor Walker calendar files project](http://www.wisconsinwatch.org/the-walker-calendar-files-overview/) and [brownfields](http://www.wisconsinwatch.org/2012/09/23/map-brownfields-nationwide/) projects.
+On Friday, Kate won the gold and silver awards for best 'Innovative Feature' from the Milwaukee Press Club for her [Governor Walker calendar files project](http://www.wisconsinwatch.org/the-walker-calendar-files-overview/) and [brownfields](http://www.wisconsinwatch.org/2012/09/23/map-brownfields-nationwide/) projects.
 In all, her [Wisconsin Center for Investigative Journalism](http://www.wisconsinwatch.org) won eight awards this year."
 ---

 ![Kate Golden](http://media.jrn.com/images/mjs-ltht1.jpg "Photo: Paul Smith at the Milwaukee Journal-Sentinel"){:.pure-img}